fola-ed/Practice-repo/README.md

 # Practice-repo
-Just a practice repo to get used to gitbu
+Just a practice repo to get used to git hub